 The only addictive ingredient in diet soda is said to be caffeine.
 However, the fact is that the quantity provided by diet soda is much less than that of coffee.
 Where a single cup of coffee contains 133 mgs of caffeine, diet soda only contains 47 mgs.

-According to some experts, the only possible explanation for this addiction is habits.
+According to some experts, the only possible explanation for this addiction is the consumers habits.
 Consumption of diet soda becomes part of the daily routine which increases the level of dependency leading to the need for constant intake.

 They suggest that the artificial sweeteners added to the diet soda might be responsible for triggering the addictive effect.
 Studies have also shown that there are only a few people who are able to differentiate between the taste of regular and diet soda.
 The taste could appeal to the reward system in the brain and therefore, the consumer could get addicted to it.